 6. Tenant's Share of Increases in Taxes and Expenses.
-Tenant hereby expressly acknowledges and agrees that (i) from and after the Effective Date of this Fifth Amendment until the date that is the later to occur of (a) the date immediately preceding the Second Additional Premises Commencement Date and (b) December 31, 2014, Tenant shall continue to pay Landlord in accordance with the terms of the Original Lease, as amended, Tenant's Share of Taxes in excess of the Taxes incurred during the Fourth Amendment Base Tax Year and Tenant's Share of Expenses in excess of the Expenses incurred during the Fourth Amendment Base Tax Year and Tenant's Share of Expenses in excess of the Expenses incurred during the Fourth Amendment Base Tax Year and Tenant's Continuing thereafter during the balance of the Term, Tenant shall pay Landlord, in accordance with the terms Section 3 of the Original Lease, as amended by the terms of this Paragraph 6 (1) Tenant's New Share (hereinafter defined) of Taxes in excess of the Taxes incurred during the Fifth Amendment Base Tax Year (hereinafter defined) and (2) Tenant's New Share of Expenses in excess of the Expenses incurred during the Fifth Amendment Base Expense Year" means calendar year 2014, (y) the term "Fifth Amendment Base Expense Year" means calendar year 2014 and (z) the term "Tenant's New Share" means 42.33%.
+Tenant hereby expressly acknowledges and agrees that (i) from and after the Effective Date of this Fifth Amendment until the date that is the later to occur of (a) the date immediately preceding the Second Additional Premises Commencement Date and (b) December 31, 2014, Tenant shall continue to pay Landlord in accordance with the terms of the Original Lease, as amended, Tenant's Share of Taxes in excess of the Taxes incurred during the Fourth Amendment Base Tax Year and Tenant's Share of Expenses in excess of the Expenses incurred during the Fourth Amendment Base Expense Year and (ii) notwithstanding anything to the contrary contained in the Original Lease, as amended, commencing on the later to occur of (A) the Second Additional Premises Commencement Date and (B) January 1, 2015, and continuing thereafter during the balance of the Term, Tenant shall pay Landlord, in accordance with the terms Section 3 of the Original Lease, as amended by the terms of this Paragraph 6 (1) Tenant's New Share (hereinafter defined) of Taxes in excess of the Taxes incurred during the Fifth Amendment Base Tax Year (hereinafter defined) and (2) Tenant's New Share of Expenses in excess of the Expenses incurred during the Fifth Amendment Base Expense Year (hereinafter defined).
+As used herein (x) the term "Fifth Amendment Base Tax Year" means calendar year 2014, (y) the term "Fifth Amendment Base Expense Year" means calendar year 2014 and (z) the term "Tenant's New Share" means calendar year 2014, (y) the term "Fifth Amendment Base Expense Year" means calendar year 2014 and (z) the term "Tenant's New Share" means 42.33%.